How do I find what computer sound card I have?

 Microsoft Windows users can determine their sound card by following the steps below.

-- Click the Start Button in the lower left-hand corner of your screen, or navigate to the Start Screen in Windows 8.
+- Click Start in the lower-left corner of your screen, or navigate to the Start Screen in Windows 8.
 Windows 10 users can skip to step 2.

-- Locate the Search Box in the lower left-hand corner of the window that appears.
-Windows 8 users may just start typing on the Start Screen.
-Windows 10 users can use the Search box located on the taskbar, next to the Start button.
+- Locate the Search box in the lower-left corner of the window that appears.
+Windows 8 users can type on the Start Screen.
+Windows 10 users can use the Search box located on the taskbar, next to Start.

 - Type dxdiag and press Enter.

 - Your sound card is listed under one (usually the last) of the sound tabs at the top of the window.

 Other methods for determining the sound card type

 Looking at the sound card

 Another method of determining the sound card manufacturer or model is by opening your computer case and physically examining the sound card.
-Commonly, the sound card manufacturer name and model number is printed on the card itself.
-If the information you need is not printed on the card, you may use a FCC identification number to search its specifications.
+Commonly, the sound card manufacturer's name and model number is printed on the card itself.
+If the information you need is not printed on the card, you may use an FCC identification number to search its specifications.

 In the Windows Search Box, type System Information and press Enter.
 Click the + next to Components, then Sound Device.